 Both have a vesting period; the difference is at the end of that vesting period.
 When a stock option vests, you have the option of purchasing or not purchasing the stock at a specific price (the strike price).
 You do not own any company stock until you exercise the option and purchase the stock.
 As soon as you purchase it, you can do anything you want with it, including selling it.
 When a restricted stock award vests, you own the stock, and you can do whatever you want with it.

 Which Is Better?

-The answer to this question is, it depends.
+The answer to this question is, "It depends."
 Generally, if the stock price is rising, stock options may be preferred.
 You can sell both at the higher market value, but with stock options, you have not had to commit to the purchase until the stock price reached the point at which you wished to sell.
 Alternatively, if the stock price stays the same or is trending downward, restricted stock may be better since you own the stock.
 Your un-exercised options have no value, and if the share price is below the strike price, they are effectively described as "under-water."
 The stock, of course, has some value unless it declines to zero.

-Yes.
-For example, it is possible your restricted stock unit grant will trigger a tax liability upon the vesting date, regardless of whether you have sold the stock or not.
+It is possible your restricted stock unit grant will trigger a tax liability upon the vesting date, regardless of whether you have sold the stock or not.
 Be sure to consult a qualified accountant or attorney for the latest rules on the tax implications of your particular award.

 The Bottom Line

 It is important for you to understand all of the terms and tax implications of your particular benefit.
 Both options grants and restricted stock unit grants can be excellent vehicles for wealth creation over time.
 However, there is no such thing as a free lunch in finance.
 Certain restrictions will govern when and how you access your grant and tax implications always loom large when evaluating these employer contributions.